-Engineering Persuasion, Emotion and Trust for Higher Conversions #ConvCon
+Engineering Persuasion, Emotion, and Trust for Higher Conversions #ConvCon

 You’re tuned in to the morning keynote of the 2016 Conversion Conference.
-Dr. Eric Schaffer, HFI Laboratories, is a psychologist and human experience engineer will talk to us about the complex science behind UX.
+Dr. Eric Schaffer, from HFI Laboratories, is a psychologist and human experience engineer who will talk to us about the complex science behind UX.

 How can we tell a computer program is going to convert?
 A user experience engineer thinks about conversion in the model of a mouse and a piece of cheese.
 Between the two is an electrical grid.
 The levers you pull are: you can increase the size of the cheese and decrease the shock of the electricity.
 If you’re giving away free Jaguars, your emails can suck.

 We have tools to let us see where the eye moves on a page to maximize the visual links, or visual access.
-People scan complex areas, saturated colors and dark areas.
+People scan complex areas, saturated colors, and dark areas.
 Having a person in an ad looking at the product or text makes the viewer look at that text or product.

 Removing the complexity from forms is one way to reduce shock.
 But what else can we do?